raspberrypilearning/naughty-and-nice/en/step_6.md

 >>>
 ```

-There are other methods available in the `string` module.
+There are other methods available in the `string` module:
 ```python
 string.ascii_lowercase ##all the lower case characters string.ascii_uppercase ##all the upper case characters